jlegatheaux/RC2020-assignments/assignment-3/README.md

 To test the actions of the lazy server, launch it in a directory where you also put the file Earth.jpg (which size is around 13 Mbytes).
 You can access it by using the url:
 ``**http://localhost:8080/Earth.jpg**`` using the browser of your choice.

-# Parte III - Assignment 3 Deliverables:
+# Parte IV - Assignment 3 Deliverables:

 ## Delivery 1: A Client to get a file from a Http Server using successive range downloads